esandlin/portfolio/README.md

 ## Let's Connect

 I am passionate about leveraging technology to solve real-world problems and would love to discuss how I can contribute to your next project.
-Feel free to reach out via [Email/LinkedIn/Portfolio Link] to explore potential opportunities for collaboration.
+Feel free to reach out via www.ericsandlin.com/contact/ to explore potential opportunities for collaboration.